What is the project?

 Who is funding the trial?

-SIXES has been passed by East of Scotland Research Ethics Services.
-This Committee has given permission for the trial to be conducted across Scotland and England.
+SIXES has been approved by East of Scotland Research Ethics Services (REC 1).
+This Committee gave ethical permission for the trial to be conducted across Scotland and England.
+The study has been adopted by the Scottish Primary Care Research Network.

 What will be the benefits of the trial?